 There's a time, occasion, and matching garment for every bra.
 Shelf bras are no exception, however versatile and timeless they may be.
 Learn the best circumstances and ways of wearing a shelf bra, either a built-in bra in a camisole or a platform bra.

 Theses built-in bras are meant for every day wear or low-impact activity.
-Don’t expect it to withstand an hour long HIIT session at the gym.
+Don’t expect it to withstand an hour long HIIT session at the gym (you'll need a good sports bra for that one).
 However, it should be able to hold its own in your weekly Bikram hot yoga session!

 Due to the limited amount of structure and support, you have to be strategic in the outfits you wear this built-in camisole with.
 Try pairing a scoop neck camisole underneath a light-weight sports jacket for errand running.

 Rather than a bralette, use a spaghetti strap camisole as an undershirt with a button up for a smooth appearance (this is a great option for work!).
 If you have a larger chest, this is also a wonderful way to stay covered and still wear that button up you love!

 With three-quarters of the standard bra cup missing, it can be a challenge wearing this bra under clothing in public, especially if you are bigger chested, and you don't want it to look as big as it really is.

 Quarter cup shelf bras were likely created solely for lingerie purposes.
 Yet, society has a way of turning anything into fashion, so women have started wearing this out and about.

 Fit is almost everything when it comes to a great bra!
 When attempting a quarter-cup shelf bra for the first time, don’t be afraid to grab sizes outside your range.
 Due to the intricate lace cup, you may need a smaller band with a larger cup to ensure a tight fit.